7061262678/kasparro-agentic-fb-analyst-sakshi-kumari/README.md

 It identifies why ROAS changes over time and recommends new creative ideas for low-CTR campaigns using both quantitative signals and creative messaging patterns.
-(Self-review PR temporary note — will be removed after merge)
+(Self-review PR temporary note — will be removed after merge) This line is added only for the self-review PR.

 ---